tauinger-de/training.spring-adv/README.md

 that a maven build (e.g. `mvn compile`) must be done before the project can build inside the IDE.

+### v150 - Integration

+Adds `spring-integration-file` dependency.

+Includes a file integration setup that scans a certain directory for JSON based files containing pizza orders and performs a service call for those.

 ## Copyright

 Copyright Thomas Auinger (thomas@auinger.de), Germany.